djangocon/2025.djangocon.eu/djangocon_2025/content/information/hospitality/0childcare.md

 [//]: # 'If you are interested in childcare free of charge please fill out [this form](https://forms.gle/haMAdd6942c8CSMs8) by May 5.'

 The Childcare Application Opening was on March 1st.
 The closing date for grant applications will be May 5th, 23:59 UTC.
-We look forward to seeing you - and your kids - soon in Vigo!
+We look forward to seeing you - and your kids - soon in Dublin!